CodingKoopa/comet-observatory/Readme.md

 ![QEMU Reeves Windows 10 Screenshot](docs/qemu-reeves-win.png)

 ### UEFI Updater
 The [UEFI updater](bin/update-efi) updates the [UEFI](https://uefi.org/) boot entries for a system using [EFISTUB](https://wiki.archlinux.org/index.php/EFISTUB) booting.
-It adds an entry for the vanilla kernel, and [Tk-Glitch's kernel](https://github.com/Tk-Glitch/PKGBUILDS).
+It only adds an entry for the vanilla kernel.
 The [kernel parameters](https://wiki.archlinux.org/index.php/kernel_parameters) used depend on the preset used, defaulting to a [silent boot](https://wiki.archlinux.org/index.php/Silent_boot) configuration.
 Presets can be specified via a parameter to the script: `silent` (default), `debug`, `rescue-fallback`, and `rescue`.
-Finally, it sets the TkG kernel as the default.

 ![UEFI Updater Screenshot](docs/update-efi.png)